 At Conveyor, we understand that establishing trust in the vendor-customer relationship is non-negotiable, but we also believe that the current ways of doing it are inefficient and not built to scale.
 For fast-growing companies who are onboarding new vendors regularly, spending dozens of hours Google searching, requesting and reviewing SOC 2 reports, and reviewing security pages will quickly result in either a slower time to market, or an incomplete security review.
 Neither is an option in the competitive SaaS space.

 Conveyor’s platform exists to help organizations spend less time on security reviews, but without sacrificing quality.
-Our Vendor Network is a directory of hundreds of Public Trust Reports for top SaaS providers that give you a “cheat sheet” of that vendor’s security practices and a roadmap to learn more about the specifics.
+Our Vendor Network is a directory of hundreds of Vendor Trust Reports on top SaaS providers that give you a “cheat sheet” of that vendor’s security practices and a roadmap to learn more about the specifics.
 No more endless Google searches, digging through marketing websites to find security pages, or waiting on a vendor to respond to your email.
 Now you can access hundreds of profiles in one spot, and get the low-down on their security practices.
 Like a TL;DR for security postures.
-Our Public Trust Reports consolidate answers to a number of Trust Indicators such as:
+Our Vendor Trust Reports consolidate answers to a number of Trust Indicators such as: